cloudfoundry-attic/logs-cf-plugin/README.md

 This repository held the legacy development plugin to access application logging in Cloud Foundry.

-If you are looking for the current CLI (which now includes this feature), see [CLI](https://github.com/cloudfoundry/cli).
+Please use [the beta CLI](https://github.com/cloudfoundry/cli) (which now includes this feature).

-If you are looking for the historic plugin that used to be here, see the [attic](https://github.com/cloudfoundry-attic/logs-cf-plugin).

-This repository will be deleted from here on or after October 8th, 2013.
+If you really need to, you can still [access this unmaintained plugin in the attic](https://github.com/cloudfoundry-attic/logs-cf-plugin).